You can’t beat the simple pleasure of enjoying a pint on the waterfront and here’s where you can do it around Leeds…

 The Black Horse

-Dating back to 1676, The Black Horse is one of the most historic watering holes in Skipton with a canal-side setting to match its history.
+Dating back to 1676, The Black Horse is one of the most historic pubs in Skipton with a waterfront setting to match its history.
 There’s the original, now listed bar at the front of the pub, as well as a newer bar and restaurant to the rear, but once you’ve picked your choice of real ale, lager, wine or spirits, you should head out to the back, where their beer garden overlooks the Springs Branch Canal.

 The Black Horse, 16-18 High Street, Skipton, West Yorkshire, BD23 1JZ.